elkingarcia11/aqua/README.md

-# AQUA Puerto Plata
+# AQUA Puerto Plata (Web)

-A mobile and desktop-friendly web application that serves as a landing page for a collection of Airbnb properties.
+This is a mobile and desktop-friendly web application that serves as a landing page for a collection of Airbnb properties.

 ## Table of Contents